 CT scans are generally more affordable and widely covered by insurance.
 PET scans are more costly due to their complexity, and coverage often depends on medical necessity.
 Costs vary by location, hospital or outpatient center, and whether your insurance approves the test.

-Find a Medical Imaging Center in Webster-Clear Lake at CLS Health
+Schedule Medical Imaging in Webster-Clear Lake

 FAQs